bronoman/doc_to_slides_generator/README.md

 Initial beta version.
 Feel free to PR.
 Please read [CONTRIBUTING](CONTRIBUTING.md) for details on our [CODE OF CONDUCT](CODE_OF_CONDUCT.md), and the process for submitting pull requests.

+## Security

+While serious steps have been taken to write this code while maintaining data protection principles, integrity and security, this code may include known or unknown security vulnerabilities and/or exploitable attack vectors (e.g. MITM).
+Please use a secure environment and carefully examine the source code to ensure you understand what it does and what you are using.
+For any security related defects, please file an issue.
+No bug bounties at this time.

 ## Versioning

 Current 0.1 beta